reuters-graphics/graphics-kit-publisher/README.md

   media-en-map.zip
 ```

+See [this issue](https://github.com/reuters-graphics/bluprint_graphics-kit/issues/1#issuecomment-812350299) for more information on the structure of the files sent to the RNGS server.

 #### media assets directory (`assetsDir`)

 The media assets directory contains flat JPG and EPS files that will be included with the media editions uploaded to the server.
 They must be structured using the same directory scheme as embeds in the dist directory -- a folder for a valid locale and for a unique slug within the locale.
+The JPG and EPS filenames can be whatever you want them to be.

 ```
 media-assets/